 We are amplifying our DEI efforts.
 In 2019, the firm formed a DEI Committee to provide structure, objectives, and accountability for our diversity endeavors.
 About one-third of the firm actively serves on the Committee.
 Some of its recent work includes:

-For more information about the firm’s DEI program, please contact Anna Joyce, the firm’s current managing shareholder.
+For more information about the firm’s DEI program, please contact Sondra Nolan, chair of the firm's DEI Committee.